nestordemeure/flaxOptimizersBenchmark/README.md

   - plot of loss accross time (train and/or test) (one or all optimizers)
   - final loss as a function of starting lr

+## Functionalities we *do not* have

+- data augmentation (as it is very problem specific and we are focussing on the optimizer rather than the individual problems)
+- learning rate and weight decay scheduler (might be added later)

 ## Flax optimizers

 - [flaxOptimizers](https://github.com/nestordemeure/flaxOptimizers) contains implementations of a large number of optimizers in Flax.